cis91git2023/cis-92/README.md

 |SECRET_KEY | Top Secret | Classified

-2)  Step by step instructions for how to deploy your application on a Kubernetes cluster.
+Step by step instructions for how to deploy your application on a Kubernetes cluster.
 Step 1)

         kubectl apply -f deployment/

+Step 2)        Initialize the database and create superuser:

+        kubectl exec --stdin --tty pod/mysite-pod -- /bin/bash

-3)  Step by step instructions for how to delete this application.
+Step by step instructions for how to delete this application.
     Step 1)

         kubectl delete -f deployment/